 It’s as big as a Toyota Land Cruiser, but its affordable price comes close to that of smaller cars

-With prices starting at just over £20,000, there's no denying the SsangYong Rexton W is very good value money.
-It's as big as a Toyota Land Cruiser, but its affordable price tag comes close to that of smaller cars like the Volkswagen Tiguan and Kia Sportage.
+With prices starting at from just under £22,000, there's no denying the SsangYong Rexton W is very good value for money.
+It’s as big as a Toyota Land Cruiser, but its affordable price tag comes close to that of smaller cars like the Volkswagen Tiguan and Kia Sportage.
 That money gets you air-conditioning, 16-inch alloy wheels, seven seats and keyless entry.

-However, look closer and the cheap cabin fittings do reflect the budget price, whilst the optional sat nav feels poorly built.
-You won’t get much money for the car on the used market after three years either, but the five-year unlimited mileage warranty should go some way to make up for that.
+However, look closer and you'll find some cheap cabin fittings that do reflect the budget price, whilst the optional sat nav isn't great.
+You won’t get much money for the car on the used market after three years, either, but the five-year unlimited mileage warranty should go some way to make up for that.